-I worked toward achieving the best outcome I came up with myself and not the best outcome that was possible.
+I worked toward my solution and not the best outcome that was possible.

-For the longest time, I thought that if the winning idea wasn’t my idea, I’d be nothing.
+For the longest time, I thought that if the winning idea wasn’t my idea, it meant I was somehow less.
 I thought no one would see me as valuable.
 No one would see me as insightful.
 People would think I wasn’t adding value.
 And worse, I’d see myself as not contributing.